CALL FOR ABSTRACTS – Spring 2018

-As the new Editor-in-Chief, I am pleased to announce rehabINK’s Call for Abstracts for our Winter 2018 issue.
+We are pleased to announce rehabINK’s Call for Abstracts for our Spring 2018 issue.
 We encourage students, researchers, and other stakeholders in the field of rehabilitation science (and beyond) to consider submitting to any of the categories listed below.
 Examples of all submission categories are available online.
-To submit an abstract (300-400 words), please use our new blinded online submission form.
+To submit an abstract (300-400 words), please use our blinded online submission form.

 - You will be supported by editors throughout the process who will work with you to revise the article as needed.